How To Understand Your Cat’s Love Language

 I think a cat’s weirdness is one of their most endearing qualities.
 We know the basic signs that our cats love us.
 Like when they knead us or bunt us or purr happily in our presence.
 They might even bring us dead things, too.
-But there are some other lesser-known—and some might say a bit odd—signs that our cats will prove their affections for us.
+But there are some other lesser-known—and some might say a bit odd—signs that our cats will prove their affection for us.
+Your cat has a special way of communicating with those they care about.
+The trick is, to be able to understand these purrfect behaviors so you can speak your cat’s love language.
 Wondering what they are?
 Just keep reading!

-Here is my list of ways cats show their love for you in their own purrfect way…
+Here is my list of ways cats show their love for you in their purrfect way…

 Check out my derrière